Derpedyea/docexplorer/README.md

 # docexplorer

-CLI tool for crawling external documentation sites, converting pages to Markdown via OpenRouter, and materializing the docs into each of your local projects while sharing a system-wide cache.
+CLI tool for crawling external documentation sites, converting pages to Markdown via OpenRouter, and materializing the docs into each of your local projects.
+It supports a system-wide local cache and can sync with a remote backend to share docsets across your team.

 ## Installation